Get insider access

 4. Best Lower Mid-Range Open-Back Headphones

 Audiophile headphones tend to take a hit in build quality once you get into the lower mid-range price point, but the Philips Fidelio X2HR avoid that pitfall.
 They have a good build quality, with some metal elements to help make the headphones more durable.
-That said, they use dynamic drivers, which is typical at this price point, and in this case, they affect the headphones' passive soundstage performance.
-While their soundstage performance is still very good, it doesn't seem as wide or immersive as higher-priced options like the HiFiMan Edition XS.
+That said, they use dynamic drivers, which is typical at this price point and helps keep them fairly lightweight, and in this case, they affect the headphones' passive soundstage performance.
+While their soundstage performance is still very good, it doesn't seem as wide or immersive as the HiFiMan Sundara 2020.

-Like most open-back headphones, their sound lacks low bass, but there's a bit of overemphasis in the mid-to-high bass range that adds a bit of extra warmth and boom.
+Like most open-back headphones, their sound lacks low-bass, but there's a bit of overemphasis in the mid- to high-bass range that adds a bit of extra warmth and boom.
 The rest of the response is neutral, so voices and instruments are reproduced accurately.
-They have a more comfortable fit than the Edition XS for most people, thanks to their self-adjusting stretchy headband that helps distribute their weight.
+They have a more comfortable fit for most people than higher-priced options like the HiFiMan Edition XS, thanks to their self-adjusting stretchy headband that helps distribute their weight.

 See our review